-Many Non-Resident Indians wonder if they can open a joint account with Indian residents.
 Well, opening an NRI joint account with resident Indians was not allowed till 2011.
-But the Reserve Bank of India has allowed NRI to operate a joint account with resident Indians on “either or survivor” basis, subject to fulfillment of stated conditions.
+But the Reserve Bank of India has allowed NRI to open a joint account with resident Indians on “either or survivor” basis, subject to fulfillment of stated conditions.
 Such joint accounts will be treated as resident bank accounts and will be subject to all the regulations applicable to resident bank accounts.

 Banks can include an NRI close relative in existing or new resident bank accounts as a joint holder with the resident account holder.
 For example, a daughter or son residing abroad can operate a joint account with his/her resident Indian parents.
 However, NRIs can’t be a single holder of a resident savings account.

-Guidelines for NRI joint account with resident
+Guidelines for NRI Joint Account with Resident

 - A joint account can be held by an NRI with his/her resident close relative.
 Close relatives include parents, siblings, spouse of the NRI, siblings’ spouse, children, grandparents, and spouses of grandchildren.